Poken-ninja/cyber-journal/README.md

 This journal documents my weekly journey into cybersecurity, tools, networking, and cloud security.

 ---
+You may be asked in an interview if you know about security frameworks and principles.
+Or you may be asked to explain how they're used to secure organizational assets.

 ## 📅 Week 1 (June 27 – July 3)
 MUST HAVE TECHNICAL SKILLS : SIEM